pierreblavy2/simon/readme.md

 # Perforated board
-The schematic shows the face with elecctroninc components.
+The schematic shows the face with electroninc components.

 ```text
   |------------0-----------||-------------10-------------||------20-----|